pjoneja/viam-ouster-lidar/README.md

 Check the 'Control' tab on app.viam.com to see the images obtained from the mock camera and Ouster lidar.

 # TODOs
-- Fix the pcd MIME type to correctly send 3D point clouds
 - What belongs in the driver.py vs model.py?
 Why are they different?
 - Figure out how to use the component config attributes to get the sensor hostname and other sensor-specific values.
 - Automatically configure the lidar sensor on startup.
 Check that the sensor is running and the robot is receiving data.

-Here's what the 3D point cloud from the Ouster lidar should look like:
+Here's the 3D point cloud as seen in Ouster's viewer:
 <img width="912" alt="Screen Shot 2023-06-20 at 2 10 06 AM" src="https://github.com/pjoneja/viam-ouster-lidar/assets/6338447/c253b74d-6d03-4348-9a38-5109690bb0c6">